wpwupingwp/OGU/README.md

 * -group value

-    To restrict group of species, or the *kingdom*, the value could be
+    To restrict group of species to the *superkingdom* or *kingdom*, the value could be

     * animals
     * plants